 Step 2 − Successful candidates will require JAC approval.

-Step 3 − Approved Candidates will be added to list.
+Step 3 − Approved Candidates will be added to the list.

-Step 4 − Contractor calls for new start – Contract of Apprenticeship signed.
+Step 4 − Contractor calls for a new start – Contract of Apprenticeship signed.

 Step 2 − Complete Basic Code Book Training and Construction 1- prior to Basic Trade School